Moses Ingram: Career

 A month after commencement, she auditioned in New York City for a role in The Queen's Gambit and landed the role of Jolene, who is Beth's friend from the orphanage in the series.
 For her role, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

 Ingram next appeared in Peter Hedges' ensemble drama The Same Storm and as Lady Macduff in Joel Coen's The Tragedy of Macbeth, which premiered at the New York Film Festival in September 2021.
-In 2022, she appeared in Michael Bay's Ambulance, Noting her Emmy nomination and these roles, Variety named her one of ten actors to watch for 2021.
+In 2022, she appeared in Michael Bay's Ambulance.
+Noting her Emmy nomination and these roles, Variety named her one of ten actors to watch for 2021.

 Ingram appeared in the Disney+ Star Wars spin-off miniseries Obi-Wan Kenobi as Reva Sevander / the Third Sister, an Inquisitor who works to hunt down surviving Jedi after Order 66.
 For her role as Reva Sevander in that series, Ingram received hundreds of direct messages on Instagram containing death threats and racist abuse which she revealed examples of on May 31, 2022.
 This prompted Disney and her colleagues, including Ewan McGregor, to defend her.
 McGregor, in a video posted to the official Star Wars social media accounts, called the abusive messages "horrendous" and said that "if you’re sending her bullying messages, you’re no Star Wars fan in my mind".
 For her performance in the miniseries, she received the Saturn Award for Best Supporting Actress in a Streaming Television Series.

-She will next appear in two Apple TV+ miniseries: Lady in the Lake opposite Natalie Portman, and The Big Cigar, starring André Holland.
+She next appeared in two Apple TV+ miniseries: Lady in the Lake opposite Natalie Portman, and The Big Cigar, starring André Holland.
+In March 2023, she joined the cast of Joshua Oppenheimer's The End.

+In 2025, Ingram appeared in Rachel Sennott's I Love LA for HBO.